-User can run commonly used benchmark with Intel optimized MXNet.
+User can run commonly used benchmarks with Intel optimized MXNet.
 For example to run

-The detailed performance data collected on Intel® Xeon® processor with MXNet built with Intel MKL-DNN can be found here.
-Where the table shows performance of MXNet-1.2.0.rc1, namely number of images that can be predicted per second.
+The detailed performance data collected on Intel® Xeon® processor with MXNet built with Intel® MKL-DNN can be found here.
+Where the figures show the performance of MXNet-1.5.0.
 It measures the inference performance on different AWS EC2 machines.
 We will update it constantly.

-For performance consideration of MXNet running on Intel CPU, please refer to Some Tips for Improving MXNet Performance or the discussion about Data Layout, Non-Uniform Memory Access (NUMA) Controls Affecting Performance and Intel MKL-DNN Technical Performance Considerations sections of this Intel article.
+For performance consideration of MXNet running on Intel® CPU, please refer Some Tips for Improving MXNet Performance, or the discussions about Data Layout, Non-Uniform Memory Access (NUMA) Controls Affecting Performance and Intel® MKL-DNN Technical Performance Considerations sections of this article.

-The Intel MKL-DNN are well integrated to MXNet on CPU and MXNet provides good multi-threading control by default.
-If for better performance, please use below environment variables to set CPU affinity.
+The Intel® MKL-DNN is well integrated to MXNet on CPU and MXNet provides good multi-threading control by default.
+To get better performance on Intel® CPU, please use below environment variables to set CPU affinity.

 export KMP_AFFINITY=granularity=fine, noduplicates,compact,1,0 export OMP_NUM_THREADS=56 [physical core number] export MXNET_SUBGRAPH_BACKEND=MKLDNN $ cd example/image_classification $ python benchmark_score.py

-We also find that setting the following environment variables can help:
+We also find setting the following environment variables can help boost performance: